michaelmccuin/PracticalAuditing/README.md

 ![Image 4](https://i.imgur.com/RAJgZdU.jpg)

 **Step 6: Findings**
-Based on the evidence from the interview with, the finding was that "No media protection policy or procedures were available." <br/>
+Based on the evidence from the interview with Frank Reynolds, the finding was that "No media protection policy or procedures were available." <br/>
 ![Image 5](https://i.imgur.com/cUzR2I9.jpg)

 **Step 7: Auditor's Disposition**